raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

     notZero-->[*]
 </div>

-When formulating `union` the first time, we imagined them running side-by-side.
+When formulating `union2` the first time, we imagined them running side-by-side.
 Then we took their `product` because a deterministic finite-state recognizer cannot do two things at once.
 But a _nondeterministic_ finite-state recognizer _can_ do two things at once.
 So consider this approach:

 By forking the start, we can run both recognizers at once.
 We'd need to simulate the fork by creating a new start state, something like this: